Facing DUI Charges in Connecticut? Request a FREE Case Review from a Connecticut DUI Lawyer Near You: (866) 971-5795

 DUI is a highly technical and complex area of the law.
 You will want to inquire how experienced the attorney is in defending DUI cases in Connecticut.
 You will want to know how many DUI cases he or she has defended, whether her or she is published in the area of DUI law, and what percentage of the attorney’s caseload is devoted to DUI and criminal cases.

 At The Sills Law Firm, LLC, our attorneys have successfully defended thousands of DUI cases of all varieties.
 Our attorneys author the leading text book on DUI Law in the state of Connecticut.
-Nearly 100% of our practice is devoted is defending the rights of those accused of DUI and other criminal offense.
+Nearly 100% of our practice is devoted is defending the rights of those accused of DUI and other criminal offenses.

 The Sills Law Firm, LLC has access to experts involved in every aspect of DUI Law.
 These experts enable its’ lawyers to analyze and research every aspect of a client’s drunk driving case in order to provide the client with the best defense possible.
-These experts include medical doctors, investigators and forensic experts, all of whom work with The Sills Law Firm for your benefit.
+These experts include medical doctors, investigators, and forensic experts, all of whom work with The Sills Law Firm for your benefit.

-Although the DUI Laws are the same in all Connecticut courthouses, all prosecutors, judges, and court personnel do not approach DUI cases the same way.
+Although the CT DUI laws are the same in all Connecticut courthouses, all prosecutors, judges, and court personnel do not approach DUI cases the same way.
 The handling of DUI cases and court procedures vary throughout the State of Connecticut Geographical Area (G.A.)
 Courts.
 The attorneys at The Sills Law Firm, LLC have successfully defended DUI cases in every court in Connecticut.
 In doing so, we have gotten to learn the tendencies and values of the prosecutors and judges in every Connecticut courthouse.
 We have appeared in DUI cases in the following courts:

 This also holds true for the administrative DUI hearing at the Department of Motor Vehicles.
 There are four locations that hear DMV Per Se Matters in Connecticut: Bridgeport, Old Saybrook, Waterbury, and Wethersfield.
 There are about 8-10 DMV Hearing Officers at any given time who will decide whether or not to suspend your driver’s license or privilege to drive in the state of Connecticut.
-The lawyers at The Sills Law Firm, LLC have appeared at every DMV location and before every DMV Hearing Officer.
+The DUI defense lawyers at The Sills Law Firm, LLC have appeared at every DMV location and before every DMV Hearing Officer.
 We have gotten to know which DMV Hearing Officers are receptive to certain types of legal arguments and evidence so that we can present your DUI DMV defense in the most effective manner possible.

-WHAT IS YOUR DUI DEFENSE TRIAL EXPERIENCE?
+WHAT IS YOUR CT DUI DEFENSE TRIAL EXPERIENCE?

 Perhaps the most important question to ask your Connecticut DUI defense attorney is to detail his or her DUI defense trial experience.
 While very few DUI cases actually go to trial, if you want the best possible result, it is important for prosecutors to know that your attorney is willing to go the distance and will not back down.
 Prosecutors have no incentive to offer defense attorneys their best deal if they know the attorney will advise the client to accept whatever offer is on the table to avoid trial.